holaphil/amazing-maple-e08ae/src/pages/index.md

     grid_items:
       - title: Solve problems
         content: >
-          With **15+ years working in Product Management roles**, I've spent a majority of my career working in collaboration with engineers, data analysts, designers and researchers to identify the best most creative ways to solve complex problems for our clients and customers.
-I have years of experience taking a novel idea and turning that idea into an innovative product.
+          With over 20 years experience (**15 years working in Product Management roles**), I've spent a majority of my career working in collaboration with engineers, data analysts, designers, and researchers to identify the best most creative ways to solve complex problems for our clients and customers.
+I have many years of experience turning a novel idea into an innovative product.
         image_alt: Solve Problems
         actions: []
       - title: Unify teams